 Please feel free to contact me with any concerns or requests you may have and I will endeavor to get back to you as quickly as possible.
 I would be pleased to discuss your

 Valuation Appraisals are $14 per foot on deck, minimum of $200.
-This is not a complete survey inspection, with a very basic report.
+This is not a complete survey inspection and it includes a very basic report.
 When submitted with IRS Form 8283, this is a valid tax deductable donation report.
 Travel up to 60 miles radius from Belfast, Maine is included.

 Consultation is based on $80/hour (minimum of 2 hours), plus travel fees.

 Travel is charged at $60 per hour/ $15 for a quarter-hour or fraction thereof.
 The first 60 miles of travel from Belfast, Maine are included in the report fees.